“I’ve been treated for SIBO multiple times, but still have symptoms.”

 Sleep: Mast cells have a “circadian rhythm”, and good sleep routine/quality is essential to restore normal activity.

 We have multiple receptors (i.e. “locks”) that histamine binds to, but only 2 classes of medicine to bind to H1 and H2 receptors.
+Since histamine is one of the molecules that mast cells release, many with mast cell hyperactivity can experience symptom reduction with anti-histamines.

 - H1 Blockers up to 3x/day: Examples include Allegra (least likely to cause sedation), Zyrtec, Claritin (weakest but may be best to start with if sensitive, some reports have found intra-vaginal use to be helpful for vaginal pain), Xyzal (particularly good if skin issues are present)